Taiwanese people: The history of Taiwanese identity

-The earliest notion of a Taiwanese group identity emerged in the form of a national identity following the Qing Dynasty's ceding of Taiwan to Japan in the Treaty of Shimonoseki in 1895 (Morris 2002).
+The earliest notion of a Taiwanese group identity emerged in the form of a national identity following the Qing dynasty's ceding of Taiwan to Japan in the Treaty of Shimonoseki in 1895 (Morris 2002).
 Prior to Japanese rule, residents of Taiwan developed relationships based on class solidarity and social connections rather than ethnic identity.
-Although Han often cheated Aborigines, they also married and supported one another against other residents of the same ethnic background.{source needed} Taiwan was the site of frequent feuding based on ethnicity, lineage and place of origin (Lamley 1981; Lamley 1990; Shepherd 1993).
+Although Han often cheated Aborigines, they also married and supported one another against other residents of the same ethnic background.
+Taiwan was the site of frequent feuding based on ethnicity, lineage and place of origin (Lamley 1981; Lamley 1990; Shepherd 1993).

 Japanese era

 In the face of the Japanese colonial hierarchy, the people of Taiwan were faced with the unequal binary relationship between colonizer/colonized.
 This duality between "one" and "other" was evident in the seven years of violence between the Japanese and groups of united anti-Japanese Han and Aborigines (Katz 2005).
 Only later did the Japanese attempt to incorporate Taiwanese into the Japanese identity as "loyal subjects", but the difference between the experience of the colonized and the colonizer polarized the two groups (Fujii 2006).

 The concept of "race" was utilized as a tool to confirm and facilitate Japanese political policies.
 A system of household registers (koseki) based on the notion of race to separate and define groups of subjects.
 From within the group of "non-Japanese" the government divided Han citizens into "Han" and "Hakka" based on their perception of linguistic and cultural differences.
 The Japanese also maintained the Qing era classification of aborigines as either "raw" or "cooked" (Brown 2004), which to the Japanese embodied the social ramification of ethnic origin and perceived loyalty to the empire (Wolf & Huang 1980).